jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
-If the test names mean to be descriptive, they might become long.
-Underscores to separate the 'pieces', may make it more readable.
+When test names mean to be descriptive, they might become long.
+Underscores can separate the 'pieces' and make it more readable.

 ### 'Hungarian' Notation